manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 - Converting CSS libraries into React components.
 - Integrating third-party REST APIs to start creating React components.
 - Moving from a wireframe to a React component.
-- Designing mock and converting it to a React component.
-- Creating a working prototype and translating this to a React component.
 - Starting with a data table and turing this into a React component.
 - How to handle real-time streams as a React component.
 - How to model documents as a React component.